silicon625/primerdesigner/README.md

 ```
 in console and the example script will start running.

-An example output is also provided, you can use *tar* command to unzip
+An example output is also provided, you can use *tar* command to unzip.

 ## Dataset Directory Tree Structure and Database Construction